eklicious/gke-load-tester/README.md

 Open Cloud Shell to execute the commands listed in this tutorial.

 Define environment variables for the project id, region and zone you want to use for this tutorial.

+TODO: Specify the region you want your GKE cluster deployed to, e.g. us-east1

     $ PROJECT=$(gcloud config get-value project)
     $ REGION=us-central1